Die Stadtkrone

 Die Stadtkrone or City Crown is a concept of urban planning put forward by German expressionist architects, and particularly championed by Bruno Taut in the early part of the 20th century.
-Taut made the concept into the title of his first Book in 1917, published in 1919.
+Taut made the concept into the title of his book published in 1919.

 Taut's idea was to establish a garden city with an intellectual and artist city center beyond the concentration of cultural institutions.
 He suggested creating a representation of the city and its citizens in a virtually religious idealization, comparable to a gothic cathedral of Asian pagodas.
+He even proposed specific measurements for this ideal city: "A circle with a diameter of approximately seven kilometres encompasses the entire city and its 'city crown' is placed at the centre.
+This crown is a rectangular area of 800 x 500 metres."